State of Siege

 State of Siege (État de siège) is a 1972 French–Italian–West German political thriller film directed by Costa-Gavras starring Yves Montand and Renato Salvatori.
-The story is based on an actual incident in 1970, when U.S. official Dan Mitrione was kidnapped and later killed by an urban guerilla group in Uruguay.
+The story is based on an actual incident in 1970, when U.S. official Dan Mitrione was kidnapped and later killed by an urban guerrilla group in Uruguay.

 Plot

 Philip Michael Santore, an official of the United States Agency for International Development, is found shot in a car after an extensive raid by police and military forces.
-In a flashback which takes up almost the entire film, State of Siege tells of his kidnapping by the Tupamaro guerrilla group, whose members confront him with his involvement in the training of the Uruguayan police, including interrogation techniques and torture to be used on opponents of the authoritarian regime.
+In a flashback which takes up almost the entire film, State of Siege tells of his kidnapping by the Tupamaro guerrilla group, whose members confront him with his involvement in the training of the Uruguayan, Brazilian, and Dominican police, including interrogation techniques and torture to be used on opponents of the authoritarian regime.
 The Tupamaros demand the release of all political prisoners from the government in exchange for Santore, but the government declines.
 When a large number of the group's members are arrested, the remaining fraction decides to kill their hostage.
 The final scene shows the arrival of a new U.S. official to replace Santore.